Jim Risch: Saudi Arabia

 In 2019, Risch sought to quell dissent among Republican senators over what they perceived as the Trump administration's weak response to the killing of Saudi journalist and U.S. permanent resident Jamal Khashoggi, and its refusal to send Congress a report on the administration's determination of who killed Khashoggi.
 He told his fellow Republican senators and Politico that the Trump administration was in compliance with the Magnitsky Act, but the administration had said that it refused to comply with the Act.

+Iran war

+In February 2026, Risch praised Trump's initial strikes in the 2026 Iran war.
+He endorsed the nuclear rationale for the Iran war.
+Risch voted against the Iran war powers resolution that was written to direct Trump to limit military engagement with Iran until congressional consent had been obtained.

 Israel Anti-Boycott Act

 In March 2018, Risch co-sponsored the Israel Anti-Boycott Act (s.
 720), which would bar federal contractors from encouraging or participating in boycotts against Israel and Israeli settlements in the West Bank.

 Turkey sanctions

 Risch was a co-sponsor of the Promoting American National Security and Preventing the Resurgence of ISIS Act of 2019 (S.2641–116th), which was intended to punish Turkey and protect allies like the Kurds, who had suffered from recent Turkish military operations in Syria, including by resettling them in the U.S. The measure had broad support in Congress, which was concerned about the purchase of the Russian S-400 missile system Turkey was testing.